toneloc/stable-channels/demo-script.md

-# Stable Channels Rust + LDK Demo
+# Stable Channels Rust + LDK + just-in-time channels

-## Actors in this Demo
+## 3 Actors / roles in this demo
 Each actor runs a Lightning Development Kit (LDK) Lightning Node.
 Each actor remains self-custodial.

-- **Exchange**: Lightning-enabled exchange, like Coinbase or Kraken.
+1. **Exchange**: Lightning-enabled exchange, like Coinbase or Kraken.
-- **User**: This self-custodial user wants the USD stability, also known as the Stable Receiver.
+2. **User**: This self-custodial user wants the USD stability, also known as the Stable Receiver.
-- **LSP**: "Lightning Service Provider."
+3. **LSP**: "Lightning Service Provider."
 This actor is the Stable Provider.

 ## Prerequisites:
 1. Install Rust - https://www.rust-lang.org/tools/install